 - 1. Hospital share.
-A substantial share of major ambulatory surgeries occurs in hospitalowned facilities (at least 25 percent of major ambulatory surgeries for the CCS-Services and Procedures category) - 2.
+A substantial share of in-scope ambulatory surgeries occurs in hospital-owned facilities (at least 25 percent of in-scope ambulatory surgeries for the CCS-Services and Procedures category) - 2.
 Volume.
-A relatively high major ambulatory surgery volume is observed in the SASD (4,000 surgeries annually). - 3.
+A relatively high in-scope ambulatory surgery volume is observed in the SASD (4,000 surgeries annually). - 3.
 Reporting quality.
-Hospitals are reliably submitting major ambulatory surgery data.
+Hospitals are reliably submitting ambulatory surgery data.

-Figure 2 illustrates the relationship between ambulatory surgeries, major ambulatory surgeries, and in-scope major ambulatory surgeries.
+Figure 2 illustrates the relationship between ambulatory surgeries, major ambulatory surgeries, and in-scope ambulatory surgeries.

-Note that although encounters are limited to those with at least one in-scope major ambulatory surgery on the record, the NASS Supplemental File provides information on other (or out-of-scope) procedures performed during these encounters.
+Note that although encounters are limited to those with at least one in-scope ambulatory surgery on the record, the NASS Supplemental File provides information on other (or out-of-scope) procedures performed during these encounters.